facebook-devc-latam/oakbot-intro/README.md

 4) Navigate to the Messenger Platform in your Browser and scroll down to WebHooks.
 Click on 'edit subscription' and update your WebHook link to point to your Heroku link + /webhook

+ *Troubleshooting: You may need to wait 5-10 minutes for Heroku to deploy your app.